cewert/eatumup/README.md

 ## Installing

-1. Clone the repo folder to your local machine and open it up
+1. Clone the repo folder to your local machine and open it
 ```
 git clone https://github.com/cewert/eatumup.git
 cd eatumup